-Mentoring sessions are conducted using any of the popular online video conferencing services such as Skype, Zoom, WhatsApp or FaceTime.
-Cost effective and practically the best approach in the current climate
+Mentoring sessions are conducted using any of the popular online video conferencing services such as Skype, Zoom, WhatsApp or FaceTime, which is cost effective and the best approach in the current climate.

-The first session is always a minimum of two hours, as this enables time to get up to speed with your work to date and reflect useful insights and recommendations during the session.
+Please note the first Artist Mentor or Artist Mentor Associate Mentor session is always a minimum of two hours, as this enables time to get up to speed with your work to date and reflect useful insights and recommendations.

-The mentoring session therefore includes time studying your work in advance of us meeting.
-Depending what you provide e.g. links to your website, images, texts etc, this is approximately 30 mins.
+The first mentoring session includes a short amount of time studying your work in advance of us meeting e.g. links to your website, images, texts etc.

-Depending on the nature of the support required, follow up sessions can be conducted by phone, email, online video conferencing and be paid for at an hourly rate.
+Depending on the nature of the support required, follow up sessions can be conducted by phone, email, online video conferencing.

 Preparing for a mentoring session

 • Consider and summarise in advance what the top 3-5 challenges are you want to address

 • Select and share the images, links, texts and information you want to refer to during the session; choose images that you think best represent your practice from the start of your career to the present day

 • Share your most up to date CV and artist/creative statement if you haven’t already

 • Be ready to talk through your creative journey to date; what have you achieved, what existing networks and contacts do you have, what do you consider as significant developments, barriers to success and where do you want to be and what do you want to do?